jdera/obks/src/pages/whoa.md

 title: "Whoa"
 ---

 You stumbled onto a secret page.
-Because of your curiosity, we want to show our love by offering an exclusive discount for our merch.
+Because of your curiosity, we want to show our love by offering an exclusive discount for our [merch store](https://www.bonfire.com/store/openbooks).
 Use the code
         <LinkButton
           class="rss-viewer-pill"
           href="https://www.bonfire.com/store/openbooks/"